DKKV Promotional Award

 Michael Skala

-Category Bachelor theses
+Category Bachelor Thesis

 “Geomorphological and sedimentary impacts of exceptional precipitation events on a dry valley in the Andean Precordillera (Tarapacá region, N Chile)”.